dwiyantop/nuxt-boilerplate/README.md

 ## Development Server

-Start the development server on `http://localhost:3000`:
+Kickstart the development server and witness your project come to life at `http://localhost:3000`:

 ```bash
 # npm